 Outside of North America.
-As of June 30, 2017, we had a total of 43 international dealers in 75 locations.
+As of June 30, 2018, through our MasterCraft brand, we had a total of 45 international dealers in 76 locations and through our NauticStar brand we had one international dealer with a single location.
 We are present in Europe, Australia, Africa, Asia, including Hong Kong and the Middle East.
-We generated 9.1%, 8.6% and 9.9% of our unit sales outside of North America in fiscal 2017, 2016, and 2015, respectively.
+We generated 6.6%, 9.1% and 8.6% of our unit sales outside of North America in fiscal 2018, 2017, and 2016, respectively.